tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 ## Experiments on your own

-1. On your smartphone, set slow motion video recording and observe the seven-segment display behavior. :)
+1. On your smartphone, set slow motion video recording and observe the seven-segment display behavior:)

 2. Display 4-bit input values with green and red LEDs on the CPLD expansion board.